MasterReeve71/BitBurner-Scripts/README.txt

 (If you're far enough into the game to understand that, you will.
 Otherwise, just take it as a given and assume that you might not have enough RAM.)

-If this is the case, you're going to have to manually copy the 'auto-hack.js' script to target servers and trigger it, targetting the server it's on as all four of the script's arguments, after you've gotten root access on the target server, of coruse.
+If this is the case, you're basically back to 'hacking 101'.
+Use the 'auto-hack.js' script by copying it to target servers and, once you've gotten root access on them, running the script (use as many threads as possible) to have the script target the server it's on (use the target server's name as all four of the scirpt's arguments).

-Don't forget the 'analyze' the target server to find out how much RAM it has and run 'auto-hack.js' using as many threads as possible!
+Don't forget to run 'auto-hack.js' on your 'home' server, too, using as many threads as possible.

-You should also, of course, use your 'home' RAM to run 'auto-jack.js' using as many scripts as possible, with all four of the easiest target servers (n00dles, foodnstuff, sigma-cosmetics, and joesguns) for hacking, to help build your cash.
+For this instance of the script, I recommend 'n00dles foodnstuff sigma-cosmetics joesguns' be the four arguments used, so as to maximize speed of hacking and cash-gain from hacking.

+As you acquire port-opening programs, such as BruteSSH.exe, copy 'auto-hack.js' to the faction servers, such as CSEC, and run the script there to target the weak target servers (use as many threads as possible, as always) after you've rooted that server.

 Save up money and upgrade your 'home' RAM until you can run the start script.